Explosives Storage Magazines Information

-Explosives Storage Magazines are designed to store low explosive and/or high explosive materials.
+Explosives storage magazines are designed to store low explosive and/or high explosive materials.
 Low explosives contain a combustible substance and an oxidant.
 They are used as propellants and include gun powder, flares, and pyrotechnics.
 High explosives are used in military, mining, and demolition applications.
-They detonate at 1000 to 9000 meters per second (m/s) and are categorized as either primary or secondary explosives.
+They detonate at 1,000 to 9,000 meters per second (m/s) and are categorized as either primary or secondary explosives.
 Primary explosive materials are very sensitive to friction, heat, and mechanical shock.
-Secondary explosives are relatively insensitive to these conditions, and include both dynamite and TNT.
-Some explosives storage products are designed for third type of high explosive.
-Tertiary explosives or blasting agents are insensitive to shock, but require an intermediate explosive booster.
+Secondary explosives are relatively insensitive to these conditions and include both dynamite and TNT.
+Some explosives storage products are designed for a third type of high explosive.
+Tertiary explosives, or blasting agents, are insensitive to shock, but require an intermediate explosive booster.